jbjoeburns/GitHub_SSH/README.md

 ![8.png](8.png)

-8. Finally, initialise the repo with `git init`, create new repo on Github and use `git remote add origin git@github.com:<text>` then `git remote set-url origin git@github.com:<sshkey>` to set as origin, where the SSH key is the key in the picture below.
+8. Finally, initialise the repo with `git init`, create new repo on Github and use `git remote add origin git@github.com:<sshurl>` then `git remote set-url origin git@github.com:<sshurl>` to set as origin, where the sshurl is the key in the picture below.

 ![9.png](9.png)